vt-middleware/ldaptive/docs/guide/beans/mapping.md

 redirect_from: "/docs/guide/beans/mapping/"
 ---

+{% include relative %}

 # Bean Mapping

 Creating custom domain objects from LDAP entries and vice versa is a common pattern.
 Ldaptive provides an API for mapping an `LdapEntry` to any `Object` provided that object is properly annotated.
-This support is provided in a separate library that is available in the _jars_ directory of the [latest download](download.md).
+This support is provided in a separate library that is available in the _jars_ directory of the [latest download]({{ relative }}download.html).

 Or included as a maven dependency: